simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 10-Dec 12 2023
+Solar Radiation Storm Forecast for Dec 11-Dec 13 2023

-              Dec 10  Dec 11  Dec 12
+              Dec 11  Dec 12  Dec 13
-S1 or greater   10%     10%     10%
+S1 or greater   10%     10%      5%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms all three days.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 11-12 Dec due to the flare potential of Regions 3511 and 3513.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 09 2023 0955 UTC.
+The largest was at Dec 10 2023 0353 UTC.

-Radio Blackout Forecast for Dec 10-Dec 12 2023
+Radio Blackout Forecast for Dec 11-Dec 13 2023

-              Dec 10        Dec 11        Dec 12
+              Dec 11        Dec 12        Dec 13
-R1-R2           55%           55%           55%
+R1-R2           55%           55%           40%
-R3 or greater   10%           10%           10%
+R3 or greater   10%           10%            5%

-Rationale: R1-R2 (Minor-Moderate) or greater radio blackouts are likely, and there is a slight chance for R3 (Strong) or greater blackouts all three days.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, on 11-12 Dec due to the flare potential of Regions 3511 and 3513.
+There is a chance for R1-R2 events on 13 Dec as Region 3511 transits the W limb.

 ```